rahmed31/LibraryDatabase/README.md

 Using this relational schema, we can now build the actual library database using MySQL.
 The script to do this in included in the repository under lib > DBProjectScript.sql

+# Getting Started

+After creating the database, create a file called dbInfo.java to store your database credentials.
+This will be included in the .gitignore file and will not be commited.
+Within the file, put the following information (replacing where necessary):

+    public class dbInfo {
+        private static String username = "username";
+        private static String password = "password";

+        public static String getUsername() {
+            return username;
+        }
+        public static String getPassword() {
+            return password;
+        }
+    }